frc6506/docs/gitHubAdmin/overview.md

 ### Repositories Tab

+This serves as our organizations homepage and lists the different repositories owned by the team.
 See [repositories](repositories)
+Also see the [Create a Repository](quickGuides/repositoryQuickSetup) quick start guide.

 ### Packages Tab

-This is the team made a custom library it wanted to publish for easy availability.
+This would be used if the team made a custom library it wanted to publish it for easy availability.

-### People Guides
+### People Tab

 This is where you can add people to the GitHub organization.
 See [people](people)
+Also see the [Add Members](quickGuides/membersQuickSetup) quick start guide.

 ### Teams Tab

-This is where you can manage teams.
+This is where you can manage organizational teams.
+This is useful for access control and keeping everything neat.
 See [teams](teams)
+Also see the [Add Members](quickGuides/membersQuickSetup) quick start guide.

 ### Projects Tab